This is a guest post from Charlie Davidson.

 As a Project Manager, we need to see risks and issues before others do.
 Having the ability to challenge a teammate in a stand-up or project meeting constructively can be useful.

-A T-shaped Professional is also highly praised in agile delivery teams who encourage cross-team functional working practices and a “swarm” mentality.
+A T-shaped Professional is also highly praised in

 The team expects Project Managers to help here, just like everyone else.
 An excellent example of this could be testing a product when your Testing team is busy.